SKhajeh/anyver/README.md

 **`Bumping the Version number`**: Lets assume a version number of 0.1.0 for a projects product.
 Once it has evolved enough, the maintainer might decide to release the next version with the name 0.1.1.
 Then it is said that its patch number (or micro number in the Python world) has bumped.
 If it goes to the version 0.2.0 then its minor number has bumped.
 And having it incremented to the version number 1.0, we say its versions major number has bumped.
 Using patterns like **Major**.**Minor**.**Patch** is the standard way of versioning in the software industry.

-**`Backward Compatibility`**: In the world of computer programming, backward compatibility of a released software iteration, is interpreted as being able to upgrade this software in the projects who use it, keeping them pass all their tests like how they did with the old release, without any changes to the projects code itself.
+**`Backward Compatibility`**: In the world of computer programming, backward compatibility of a released software iteration, is interpreted as being able to upgrade this software in the projects which use it, keeping them pass all their tests like how they did with the old release, without any changes to the projects code itself.
 But such a situation is very rare.
 Even a small change in a single line of a piece of code, may introduce lots of errors and failures in the downstream tests.
 Relying on this definition, for iteration of the "major" part can lead to rapidly growing meaningless version numbers.
 Thats why its necessary to narrow down the definition of compatibility into smaller classes that bind the number bumping triggers to some more meaningful events.